807782352/Codes_Projects/README.md

 # Projects
-Some self practical projects in Java, Python and C++
+Some academic and personal projects written in Java, Python and C++